khaimanot/vt-grade-data-parser/README.md

 # Virginia Tech Grade Distribution Data Parser

 #### The latest release (as well as all others) can be found on the releases page at https://github.com/khaimanot/vt-grade-data-parser/releases.
+This script should be compatible with Python 3.4.1 and beyond.

 #### Computes and displays the overall average GPA for the given course, as well as that of each instructor for the course (sorted by GPA in decreasing order).